tmcw-up-for-adoption/bigclicker/README.md

 Designed to work with big, but it should work with any presentation system that looks at `keyCodes`, responds to arrow keys, and binds its `keydown` listener on `document`.

+### Why?

+Because my computer doesn't have one of those IR remote things, and when you a 'computer on a chair' situation at a meetup, being prone isn't conducive to rockin.

+Also, the slight bit of distrust you should have of a system strung together with websockets, nodejs, and incarnated browser events should add that bit of technical-fear that masks any social anxiety you happen to have.